jessemiller/HamlPy/readme.md

 # HamlPy

+Fork of https://github.com/jessemiller/HamlPy because it seems unmaintained since Aug 2013 and that it's not compatible with django>=1.9.

+I've merged https://github.com/jessemiller/HamlPy/pull/166 in that regard.

 HamlPy (pronounced "haml pie") is a tool for Django developers who want to use a Haml like syntax for their templates.
 HamlPy is not a template engine in itself but simply a compiler which will convert HamlPy files into templates that Django can understand.